 Total compensation represents the combination of average cash salary and employer contributions to fringe benefits.
-Figure 10 shows FY 2006 average total compensation for faculty in the ranks of Professor, Associate Professor and

-Assistant Professor at the three University of Illinois campuses and their peers.
-While UIC and UIS rank near the middle of the pack, UIUC ranks sixth lowest.
+Figure 10 shows FY 2007 average total compensation for faculty in the ranks of Professor, Associate Professor and Assistant Professor at the three University of Illinois campuses and their peers.
+UIUC ranks third lowest, while UIC and UIS rank near the middle of the pack.

-Figure 10

-FY 2006 Faculty Average Total Compensation

-U of I Campuses and IBHE Peer Groups

-(Dollars in Thousands)

-The University's relatively low employer contributions for fringe benefits operate as a drag on total compensation, reinforcing salary deficits where they exist and working in opposition to salary gains.
+Figure 10 FY 2007 Faculty Average Total Compensation U of I Campuses and IBHE Peer Groups (Dollars in Thousands) The University's relatively low employer contributions for fringe benefits operate as a drag on total compensation, reinforcing salary deficits where they exist and working in opposition to salary gains.
 Consequently, the total compensation package must be considered a vital part of an overall strategy to strengthen the University's competitive position.

 Budgetary constraints in prior years hurt the University in the faculty salary market.
-State funding and internal reallocation in more recent years produced salary programs that kept pace with inflation, but which were below the University's top competitors in many cases.
-By FY 2002 the Chicago and Springfield campuses had achieved real progress, and Urbana-Champaign, while stuck near the bottom of its peer group, showed some gains.
-Absence of funding for salary increases since FY 2003 has left the University again vulnerable to erosion of competitiveness and exhausted its ability to reallocate funds in the future.
-Incremental funds totaling \$36.7 million are requested for FY 2008 for faculty and staff salary increases to halt the slide and avoid further loss of employee purchasing power.
+State funding and internal reallocation in more recent years produced salary programs that kept pace with inflation, but were below the University's top competitors in many cases.
+By FY 2002 Urbana-Champaign showed some gains while stuck near the bottom of its peer group, as the Chicago and Springfield campuses achieved real progress.
+Absence of funding for salary increases in recent years has left the University again vulnerable to erosion of competitiveness and exhausted its ability to reallocate funds in the future.
+Incremental funds totaling \$29.1 million are requested for FY 2009 for faculty and staff salary increases to halt the slide and avoid further loss of employee purchasing power.
 In addition, compensation must be made for years of ups and downs in the University's salary arch.
-The University's recruitment, retention & compression request asks for \$4.6 million in additional funding, in order to repair damage caused by the 0% salary program in FY 2003 and to recover upward momentum in a highly competitive marketplace.
+The University's recruitment, retention & compression request asks for \$14.5 million in additional funding in order to recover upward momentum in a highly competitive marketplace.